 Some of the challenges include:

-- Identifying a suspected malicious activity: Detecting malicious incidents that can affect normal operations is one of the leading challenges to proper incidence response and containment.
+- Identifying a suspected malicious activity: Detecting malicious incidents that can affect normal operations is one of the leading challenges to proper cybersecurity incidence response and containment.

 - Establishing an investigation: Attacks often occur without warning, leaving little time for deliberating on the objectives for investigating and thwarting it.
 The challenge is more severe for enterprises without a formal incident response plan.

-- Determining the impact of a security incident: There is little time to establish what occurred in many incident response instances.
+- Determining the impact of a security incident: There is little time to establish what occurred in many cybersecurity incident response instances.
 For example, is a malicious cyber event due to a DDOS attack, malware attack, data loss, or system hack?
 The inability leaves a company exposed to more cyber threats.

 - Identifying compromised systems: Quickly identifying the affected systems is pertinent to an effective response to prevent further damage or information loss.
 Organizations that suffer a cyber-attack need to determine compromised information systems, assets, and networks.
 Identifying them facilitates a rapid, coordinated response to prevent extensive damage.